patgarcia/looptheloop/README.md

 2. Clone this directory into `sandbox`.
 3. `cd loopTheLoop` then create your files: `touch index.html script.js`.
 4. Use `code . ` to open in your code editor.
-5. Add boilerplate to your `index.html`, add a `console.log("hello world")` to your `script.js` file, and connect `script.js` to your `index.html` file with a `<script>` tag, then open `index.html` with Live Server.
-6. If you set up and connected files correctly, you should see "hello world" in the console in Dev Tools.
-Now you're ready to begin your coding challenge!

-(After today's lesson, you will be able to check output from JavaScript files using a Node command from terminal instead of setting up an extraneous index.html file.
-If you'd like a preview, try running `node script.js` in the terminal from within this repo directory and see what happens.)
+5. Check output from JavaScript files using a Node command from terminal instead of setting up an extraneous index.html file.
+Run `node script.js` in the terminal from within this repo directory.

 ## Part 1: It's Hip to Be Square